 While you can make this tea with just chicory root, if you have chaga it is a nice combination.
 Chaga is a mushroom that grows on birch trees in northern latitudes.
 You may not find it locally–I order online (from Optimally Organic).
 It was used traditionally as a medicinal tea for general well-being/immune system support and longevity and is very high in anti-oxidants as measured by ORAC.
 It does not contain caffeine.
 Be sure to get wild-crafted Chaga that was harvested from birch trees growing in northern Canada.
 The best part is that Chaga tea tastes good and you could just have it alone!

-There are lots of options for what you may want to add for flavor–cinnamon, cardamom, licorice root, burdock root, anise seed, fennel seed, dried and ground organic orange rind, vanilla, cocoa powder.
+There are lots of options for what you may want to add for flavor and medicinal value–cinnamon, cardamom, licorice root, burdock root, anise seed, fennel seed, dried and ground organic orange rind, vanilla, cocoa powder.
 I usually also add a tablespoon of collagen powder (Great Lakes) and I like to add raw cocoa powder because it reminds me of hot chocolate.
 But these are optional ingredients.
 The coconut milk makes it rich and gives it body.
 This drink will remain “low carb” if you avoid adding any form of concentrated sugar to it and use stevia or monk fruit instead.

 One other note, if you prefer to use coconut oil instead of milk, you can get this to emulsify in your tea by adding lecithin also and then blending with an immersion blender (it doesn’t froth up unless you blend it).
 Lecithin powder made from organic sunflower seeds is now available online and may be in your health food store; this is the best type of lecithin to use as I don’t like the ones made from soy.
 If you don’t use the lecithin, the oil will pool on the top of your tea.

 1/2 tsp. organic orange peel granules (optional)